anmud/learntocode/css-in-depth/007_Structural Selectors.md

 :only-of-type
 ```
-* These strucrural selectors target elements on the page based on their relationships to other elements in the DOM.
+* These strucrural pseudo classes target elements on the page based on their relationships to other elements in the DOM.
 * Updates dynamically if page updates.
 * Reduced need for extra markup, classes and IDs  * CSS2 / IE8